LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Description.rst

      return((int) A->ops->zero(A));
    }

-The subsection :numref:`SUNMatrix.Ops` contains a complete list of all matrix operations defined by the generic SUNMATRIX module.
+:numref:`SUNMatrix.Ops` contains a complete list of all matrix operations defined by the generic SUNMATRIX module.
 A particular implementation of the SUNMATRIX module must:

 * Specify the *content* field of the ``SUNMatrix`` object.

 * Define and implement a minimal subset of the matrix operations.
-  See the documentation for each SUNDIALS solver to determine which SUNMATRIX operations they require.
+  See the documentation for each SUNDIALS package and/or linear solver to determine which SUNMATRIX operations they require.

   Note that the names of these routines should be unique to that implementation in order to permit using more than one SUNMATRIX